docupike/docs/docs/dev/addon/useful-resources.md

 ## Add-on: Link Checker

-If you want to know how a simple add-on can look like to get a general understanding how things are linked together or just play around with the code you can use our [Link Checker add-on](https://bitbucket.org/synetics/addon-link-health-checker/src/main/).
+If you want to know how a simple add-on can look like to get a general understanding how things are linked together or play around with the code you can use our [Link Checker add-on](https://bitbucket.org/synetics/addon-link-health-checker/src/main/).

 This add-on allows you to simply check the URLs documented in the `Access` category for their availability.
 Therefore, it implements several features and makes use of a wide variety of possibilities.
 It can perfectly serve you as starting point